jaqmol/approx/README.md

 ## Nomenclature

-### Hub
+### Approx executable

-Reads a formation and spins up a network of processors.
-The hub is the `approx` executable.
+Reads a formation and spins up a flow-graph of processors.

 ### Processor